 For fiscal 2023, Mercury Systems expects revenues between $1 billion and 1.05 billion.
 Adjusted EBITDA is expected in the range of $200-$215 million.
 Adjusted earnings are anticipated between $1.96 and $2.17 per share.

 How Have Estimates Been Moving Since Then?

-Currently, Mercury Systems has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Mercury Systems has a poor Growth Score of F, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Mercury Systems has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Mercury Systems has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report